GetStream/stream-chat-android/stream-chat-android-ui-components-sample/README.md

-# Stream Chat Android UI Components Sample App
+# UI Components Sample App

 > Already using Compose?
 Check out the [Compose sample app](../stream-chat-android-compose-sample) instead!

-This modules includes a fully functional sample app featuring threads, reactions, typing indicators, optimistic UI updates and offline storage.
-All built on top of our [UI components](../stream-chat-android-ui-components).
+This module includes a fully functional sample app built on top of our [UI components](../stream-chat-android-ui-components).
+You can use it to get a preview of the features and for other testing purposes.

+## Supported features

+The sample app showcases the features that the SDK supports out-of-the-box:

+- Offline support
+- Channel list UI
+- Message list UI
+- Threads and replies
+- Message reactions
+- Link previews
+- Attachments picker
+- Editing and deleting messages
+- Typing indicators
+- Read indicators
+- Push notifications
+- Image gallery
+- Light and dark themes
+- Style customization
+- Markdown message formatting
+- Unread message counts

-## 📷 Screenshots
+## Screenshots

 <p align="center">
   <img alt="Video preview" src="../docs/sample-video.gif" alt="drawing" width="32%" />